Revealing the Dark Matter Halo with Axion Direct Detection: Introduction

 Note that since it is the PSD that is measured in practice, we calculate the average as $\sqrt{\left| \cos^2 (m_a t) \right|} = 1/\sqrt{2}$.
 The coherence time is determined by the kinetic energy $\frac{1}{2} m_a v^2$, which perturbs the axion frequency.
 Once the phase shift from this correction equals $\pi$, the field will be fully out of phase, so we take

-where again with the bulk halo in mind, we approximated the speed as being the SHM $v_0$.
+where again with the bulk halo in mind, we took values appropriate for the SHM.
 Finally, we assume that we have a frequency independent background PSD $\lambda_B$.
 Combining these results with the threshold $S/N=1$, we obtain a sensitivity estimate of

 We want to contrast this estimate with the exact value we obtain from the analysis method outlined in this section.
 For this purpose we take our result, but evaluated at some ${\rm TS}_{\rm req}$ which is schematic---it can be 2.71 for the case of a 95\% limit, or $\sim$58 for a $5 \sigma$ discovery accounting for the look elsewhere effect.
 If we assume $f(v)$ follows the SHM and further take $v_{\rm obs} = v_0$, then the equivalent result is: